grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The `replace` field can use a set of templating functions, by utilizing Go's [text/template](https://pkg.go.dev/text/template) package.

-Let's see how this works along with named capture groups with a sample log line and stage
+Let's see how this works with named capture groups with a sample log line and stage.
 ```
 11.11.11.11 - agent [01/Jan/2023:00:00:01 +0200]